 We discourage roommate requests because we find that students benefit from the opportunity to make new friends.
 Further, because of the variety of factors involved in making room assignments, we can rarely honor roommate requests.

 Students may bring laptops, tablets, and smart phones; however, students are solely responsible for their belongings.
 CTY and the host institution cannot be held responsible for lost, stolen, or damaged devices.
 Students should not expect to access the host institution’s Wi-Fi network.
-Please review CTY’s technology policy with your child and discuss together how they will meet these expectations.
+Please review CTY’s Honor Code with your child and discuss together how they will meet these expectations with respect to their use of technology.

 No. CTY students enjoy a structured day of learning and recreational activities, all of which are required.
 We cannot accommodate requests for students to work on other courses while attending our program.